mitchallen/jekyll-docker-starter/README.md

 * * *

-## Kubernetes / Docker Stack Alternative
+## Kubernetes / docker stack alternative

 This part is for advanced users who have kubernetes installed.

-You still need to run the step above to Create Site Locally
+You still need to run the step above to create a site locally

-## Docker Stack Serve
+## docker stack serve

 ```
 docker stack deploy -c docker-compose.yml blogstack